-BARTLESVILLE, OKLAHOMA -- I work at domino's pizza and I hate that I see all these people complaining but I no that all of our employees are threatened with there jobs every single day.....its horrible so we have to do exactly what were told which what I read is the things were supposed to do.....and if we don't do what were told we will get terminated.
+BARTLESVILLE, OKLAHOMA -- I work at Domino's pizza and I hate that I see all these people complaining but I know that all of our employees are threatened with their jobs every single day...
+It's horrible so we have to do exactly what we're told which what I read is the things were supposed to do... and if we don't do what we're told we will get terminated.

 I disregarded the confusion on the cost, chalked it up to teenage angst and tipped the kid 3.50, apropos considering he only had to motor a mile or so to my house.
 Like vultures sizing up road kill, my wife, son and I circled the “circle” in a square box on the kitchen island, staking our claims on hearty looking triangles of pizza prized with the most little pepperoni circles – the conflicting geometry only adds to our hunger lust.
 We slap the slices on the family pattern, the 9” paper plate and gobble into high gear.